Skip to main content

 Tines references

-Before getting started, we recommend familiarizing yourself with the surrounding functionality this article covers:
+Before getting started, we recommend familiarizing yourself with the functionality this article covers:

 Make it happen

-Collapsing multiple event transform actions
+Collapsing multiple Event Transform actions

 Refactoring: Instead of calculating each date piece in individual actions, we use that same series of functions in the fourth "Total Info" action.
-Once consolidated, we are left with the same end results of day/month/year within one action, instead of across four.
+Once consolidated, we are left with the same end results of day, month, and year within one action, instead of across four.

 Reducing actions with functions